 Principles of Color Design by Wucius Wong

 The use of visual or implied texture in a logo could make it more impactful for the audience.
-You could create memorable designs by stimulating the senses of your audience via texture-mapping.
+You could create memorable logo designs by stimulating the senses of your audience via texture-mapping.

 Learn the Definition and Purpose of Texture in Graphic Design by ThoughtCo.